 Starfruit Tree Care

-Starfruit trees bear yellow fruit, about ¾-inch long with very waxy skin and five severe ridges.
+Starfruit trees bear yellow fruit, about ¾-inch (2 cm.) long with very waxy skin and five severe ridges.
 When the fruit is cut crosswise, a resulting perfect five-point star is in evidence.

-Starfruit trees are slow short trunked growers with lovely bushy, evergreen foliage.
+Starfruit trees are slow, short trunked growers with lovely, bushy, evergreen foliage.
 This foliage, composed of alternating oblong shaped leaves, is light sensitive and tends to fold in upon itself at dusk.
-In ideal conditions, trees may grow to 25-30 feet by 20-25 feet across.
+In ideal conditions, trees may grow to 25 to 30 feet (8-9 m.) by 20 to 25 feet (6-8 m.) across.
 The tree blooms a few times a year in optimal conditions, bearing clusters of blossoms in pink to lavender hues.